 In a market increasingly attentive to home cleaning in “animal format”, brushes and detergents designed for four-legged friends and roll-ons of various sizes could not be missing, with accessories capable of collecting the most impacting wetsuits of the seasons.

-Furthermore, in recent months, the requests for floor cleaners based on natural ingredients and insecticides rich in vegetable oils have increased; they are harmless to our family pets but can repel ants and cockroaches.
+Furthermore, requests for floor cleaners containing natural ingredients and insecticides rich in vegetable oils have increased in recent months.
+These products are harmless to family pets but can repel ants and cockroaches.

 Without forgetting, sanitisers, disinfectants, cosmetics, products and equipment for home grooming are specially designed for dogs’ and cats’ needs.
 But that’s not all: household appliances, too, have gradually adapted to consumers' needs, adding the “pet” function to vacuum cleaners and domestic washing machines.